 Bypassing Web Censorship

+In our tests, StrongVPN’s Mexico and South Korea servers are the most reliable for bypassing censorship.
 If you are able to access the website, StrongVPN gives useful advice about connecting in China:

-Useful Scramble Feature
+Scramble Feature for Obfuscation

-The scramble feature “disguises [your] traffic to look like regular unencrypted traffic,” making it very hard to detect.
+The scramble feature “disguises [your] traffic to look like regular unencrypted traffic,” making it hard to detect.

 It’s available on Windows, macOS, Android, and routers running on StrongVPN auto installers (e.g. DD-WRT and Sabai routers).
 The feature is also only compatible with OpenVPN.